 First-year sales of the EXP were decent: 98,258 in a model year that extended from April 1981 through September 1982.
 Following 1982, sales dropped precipitously—only 19,697 for 1983, 23,016 for 1984, 26,462 for 1985, 30,978 for 1986, and 25,888 for the EXP’s final year in 1987.

-I have not seen an EXP on the road in over a decade.
+I have not seen an EXP on the road in over fifteen years.
 EXPs rarely show up for sale in the Hemmings Motor News classifieds and on eBay Motors—in fact, they seem to have virtually vanished.
+Because Bring a Trailer is … Bring a Trailer, they have sold one EXP.

 A friend of mine mentioned recently that he once owned an early Renault Fuego Turbo.
 As good a reason as any to finally complete this blog post—one I’ve had “in the hopper” for years.